Massacre of the Albanian Beys: Massacre

 Realising the seriousness of the situation and the danger of a general uprising, Reşid Mehmed Pasha invited the Albanian beys to a meeting on the pretext that they would be rewarded for their loyalty to the Porte.
-Two of the main leaders, Veli and Arslan Bey, accepted the invitation and went together with their followers to meet with Reşid Mehmed Pasha at his headquarters in Monastir.
+Two of the main leaders, Veli and Arslan Bey, accepted the invitation and went together with their followers on 9 or 26 August 1830 to meet with Reşid Mehmed Pasha at his headquarters in Manastir.
 On their arrival there, the commander led them into an enclosed field when they saw armed forces aligned in ceremonial salute parade.
-In fact, this was an ambush, and upon a sign from the pasha, the soldiers opened fire on the surprised Albanian beys and their personal guards.
+In fact, this was an ambush, and the soldiers opened fire on the Albanian beys.
 All the Albanians who had entered the field, some four to five hundred, were killed, while Arslan tried in vain to escape.
 He was killed by Ottoman forces after a short pursuit.